Erivan Khanate: Qajar period and cession to Russia

 In 1804, Russian general Pavel Tsitsianov attacked Erivan, but a "superior" Iranian army, under the command of crown prince Abbas Mirza, repelled the attack.
 In 1807, the central Iranian government of King Fath-Ali Shah Qajar appointed Hossein Khan Sardar as the new governor (khan) of Erivan, and made him the commander-in-chief (hence, sardar) of the Iranian forces to the north of the river Aras.
 Hossein Khan Sardar was one of the most important individuals in the government of then incumbent king Fath-Ali Shah Qajar.
 A capable administrator, his long tenure as governor is considered to be an era of prosperity, during which he made the khanate a model province.
 His local bureaucracy, modeled on that of the central government in Tehran, was efficient, and restored the confidence of the local Armenians in the Iranian rule.

 In 1808, the Russians, now led by general Ivan Gudovich, attacked the city once again; this attempt was repelled as well.
 By the Treaty of Gulistan (1813), which ended the 1804–1813 war, Iran lost most of its Caucasian territories; Erivan and Tabriz were now the main headquarters of the Iranian efforts to regain the territories lost to Russia.

 About a decade later, in violation of the Treaty of Gulistan, the Russians invaded the Erivan Khanate.
 This sparked the final bout of hostilities between the two: the Russo-Persian War of 1826–1828.
 In the early stages of this war, the Iranians were successful in recovering many of the territories that were lost in 1813; however, the Russian offensive of 1827, in which the superior Russian artillery played a decisive role, resulted in the Iranians being defeated at Abbasabad, Sardarabad as well Erivan.
 Erivan was taken by the Russians on 2 October 1827.
 In February 1828, Iran was forced to sign the Treaty of Turkmenchay, which resulted in the cession of the khanate (as well as the other remaining territories to the north of the Aras River) to the Russians.
-After the fall of the Soviet Union, the Aras River became and remained the border between Iran and Armenia.
+After the fall of the Soviet Union, the Aras River became and has since remained the border between Iran and Armenia.